A Modular Approach to Construct Signature-Free BRB Algorithms under a Message Adversary: Introduction

-\paragraph{Roadmap.} The paper is composed of~\ref{sec-conclusion} sections and 4 appendices.
+\paragraph{Roadmap.} The paper is composed of~\ref{sec-conclusion} sections and four appendices.
 Section~\ref{sec-model} describes the underlying computing model.
 Section~\ref{sec-klcast} presents the \kl-cast abstraction and its properties.
 Section~\ref{sec-MBRB} defines the MA-tolerant BRB communication abstraction.
 Section~\ref{sec-algos} shows that thanks to the \kl-cast abstraction, existing BRB algorithms can give rise to MA-tolerant BRB algorithms which, when $\tm = 0$, are more efficient than the BRB algorithms they originate from.
 Section~\ref{sec:sb-klcast} presents a signature-based implementation of \kl-cast that possesses optimal guarantees.
 Finally, Section~\ref{sec-conclusion} concludes the paper.
-Due to page limitation, some contributions are presented in appendices: (1) some proofs, (2) the fact that $n > 3\tb+2\tm$ is a necessary and sufficient condition (with/without signatures) for BRB in the presence of an MA, and (3) a numerical evaluation of the \kl-cast abstraction.
+Due to page limitations, some contributions are presented in appendices: namely some proofs and a numerical evaluation of the \kl-cast abstraction.